A 21st Century Jobs Plan

 Family-supporting jobs are important whether they’re created one at a time or hundreds at a time.
 That’s why the GroWis plan calls for exploring business incentives that reward successful job growth by businesses of all sizes after the jobs are delivered, and tax reforms that help level the playing field so everyone pays their fair share.
 We should reward cooperative economic development that puts Wisconsin jobs first.

 Our plan also proposes to reward successful cooperation by economic development authorities by returning a percentage of the corporate revenue generated to fuel more statewide economic development.

 Honoring our Agricultural Heritage

 While honoring our environment too

 GroWis will also explore programs that help small farmers weather the three-year transition to organic certification and the higher margins these products deliver to operators.
-We will explore creating a state-wide exchange to efficiently connect small farms directly to farm-to-plate, farm-to-table and farm-to-institution customers and to the further processing needed to improve margins and create more good-paying jobs.
+We will explore creating a statewide exchange to efficiently connect small farms directly to farm-to-plate, farm-to-table and farm-to-institution customers and to the further the processing needed to improve margins and create more good-paying jobs.

 There are lots of ways to honor our agricultural heritage and for small, medium, and large farms to compete effectively in the 21st century without spoiling our environment.
 With fresh leadership, Wisconsin will lead the way.